acmoles/portfolio/portfolio/projects/wesen.md

   I informally interviewed four designers and one non&#8209;designer, each who had recently designed or commissioned bespoke jewellery.
 </p>

 At the outset, I wasn’t set on any particular product category.
 My approach was to broadly investigate the mass customisation market and make a choice based on estimated product-market fit.
-I used digital marketing techniques to gauge the market potential and understand what language and search terms potential customers might use.
+I used digital marketing techniques to gauge the market size.
 I followed up with qualitative interviews.

 </template>